-Here we go with the ultimate summer debate!
+Here we go with the annual summer debate!
 What is a BBQ?

-Well, before anyone starts arguing, let's get into the history.
+Before anyone starts arguing let's get into the history.

-In American English usage, grilling refers to a fast process over high heat while barbecuing refers to a slow process using indirect heat or hot smoke, similar to some forms of roasting.
-In a typical U.S. home grill, food is cooked on a grate directly over hot charcoal, while in a U.S. barbecue the coals are dispersed to the sides or at a significant distance from the grate.
-In British usage, barbecuing refers to a fast cooking process done directly over high heat, while grilling refers to cooking under a source of direct, moderate-to-high heat—known in the United States as broiling.
+In American English "grilling" refers to a fast process over high heat while barbecuing refers to a slow process using indirect heat or hot smoke - similar to some forms of roasting.
+In a typical U.S. home food is cooked on a grate directly over hot charcoal.
+The coals are dispersed to the sides OR at a significant distance from the grate.
+In the UK barbecuing refers to a fast cooking process directly over high heat while grilling refers to cooking under a source of direct, moderate-to-high heat—known in the United States as broiling.

 Is it a grill, or a broil?

-So here we have a discord, our friends over the pond in America consider what we call a good old BBQ to be nothing more than grilling, or is that broiling?
-What Americans call BBQ is actually slow roasting in a smoky environment.
+So here we have a discord.
+Our friends over the pond consider what we call a good old BBQ to be nothing more than grilling.
+What Americans call BBQ is actually slow roasting in a smokey environment.

-So in the UK, we generally use the term BBQ for pretty much any method of cooking meat outside over something burning, charcoal or wood, direct or indirect, fast or slow, lid or no lid, however in America BBQ means low, slow and indirect and we have to admit, they are rather good at it compared to us. (that was painful 😉)
+In the UK we generally use the term BBQ for pretty much any method of cooking meat outside over something burning - charcoal or wood - direct or indirect - fast or slow - lid or no lid.
+However in America BBQ means low, slow and indirect and we have to admit (grudgingly!) they are the masters!!

 The 7 methods of fire cooking

-Looking at other cultures one of our heroes Francis Mallmann suggests that there are actually 7 methods of cooking meat over fire.
+When researching other cultures it seems there are actually 7 methods of cooking meat over fire.

-Francis Mallmann was raised in the mountains of Patagonia, trained in the great kitchens of Europe, and returned home to become the top chef in Buenos Aires and the biggest star on South American food television.
-He knows about cooking meat over fire.
+Fire cooking guru Francis Mallmann was raised in the mountains of Patagonia, trained in the great kitchens of Europe, and returned home to become a top chef in Buenos Aires.
+He knows a LOT about cooking meat over fire.

 1. Chapa - a cast iron griddle or skillet